JMorrisettClark/R-practice/README.md

-# R-practice
+## R-practice
 Practice with using R files
+I am just learning about git and projects.